 How to inspire and motivate your team:

 - Cast an inspiring vision: When team members know what they’re working toward, they’ll have extra motivation to put in the effort.
+Make sure to practice inspiring leadership to keep your team morale and productivity levels high.

 - Give them challenges: Easy work doesn’t always translate into an engaged team.
 Keep challenging them to do better, and they’ll respond with their best work.